Who is Eligible for TAEP?

 — Contact TDA Consumer and Industry Services Division for dairy permit information at 615-837-5536.

-1. Be a citizen of the United States of America or lawfully present in the United States.
+1. Applicant must be a citizen of the United States of America or lawfully present in the United States.

-2. Be at least 18 years old during the application period.
+2. Applicant must be at least 18 years old at time of application.

 Applicant will not be required to submit a copy of their Schedule F at the time of application.
 However, applicant may be asked to submit a copy of their Schedule F prior to TAEP approval to verify their farming operation.
-If your operation does not file a Schedule F, please contact TAEP about alternate documentation to verify farming status.
+If your operation does not file a Schedule F, please contact TAEP about alternate documentation (Schedule C or Schedule K) to verify farming status.

 IMPORTANT